bgplab/bgplab/docs/basic/b-max-prefix.md

 ## The Problem

-Log into your router and examine its BGP table.
+Examine the BGP table on RTR.
 You should see two prefixes: a local one and one from the _customer_ router.
 This is the printout you would get on Arista cEOS:

 ```
 rtr>show ip bgp | begin Network